ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/ld0cD5XK_pc" frameborder="0" allowfullscreen></iframe>
 </div>

-For all the cool cats out there, [0 k](https://osu.ppy.sh/beatmaps/artists/424) makes their return to cwc! following up [Brilliant Silver, Shining Blade](https://osu.ppy.sh/beatmapsets/2195061#fruits/4644324) from 2024 with [Downtown Swoop](https://osu.ppy.sh/beatmapsets/2566329#fruits/5708574).
-Depicting their range as an artist with a rhythmically complex jazz track.
-Our former beatmap nominator making sure to spoil the mode in which he resides.
+For all the cool cats out there, [0 k](https://osu.ppy.sh/beatmaps/artists/424) makes their return to cwc!
+Following up [Brilliant Silver, Shining Blade](https://osu.ppy.sh/beatmapsets/2195061#fruits/4644324) from 2024 with [Downtown Swoop](https://osu.ppy.sh/beatmapsets/2566329#fruits/5708574), they are depicting their range as an artist with a rhythmically complex jazz track.
+Our former Beatmap Nominator made sure to spoil the mode in which he resides.
 [Deif](https://osu.ppy.sh/users/318565) and [Zirox](https://osu.ppy.sh/users/200768) being the best picks from the job.
-Having been great supports of *0 k* for many years at this point, they push this song to its *precise* limits by testing higher cs, with lower ar.
+Having been great supports of *0 k* for many years at this point, they pushed this song to its *precise* limits by testing higher cs with lower ar.

 ### Quarterfinals